 If despite all best effort the initial disability application is denied then try not to be too discouraged as some 60 to 70 percent of first-time applications are denied.
 From the date of the denial, you will have 60 days to file a request for a hearing before an administrative law judge (your appeal) and it is necessary to act on this quickly.
 The sooner an appeal is filed, the sooner you get into line for a hearing date, and the sooner benefits may be granted.
 It is important to get help from a disability lawyer for this appeal to make certain your case is fully prepared before the hearing and to represent you during the hearing itself.

-Sterling Law has handled Social Security Disability cases on a contingency fee basis for all professional legal fees or provides attorney referrals for these types of cases.
+Sterling Law has handled Social Security Disability cases on a contingency fee basis for all professional legal fees in the past and now provides attorney referrals for these types of cases.
 This means that we or an outside attorney get paid if and when you get paid your past due benefits.
-If you are disabled and due government benefits, Sterling Law will do its utmost to help you secure them, directly or via referral to a qualified attorney.
+If you are disabled and due government benefits, Sterling Law will do its utmost to help you secure them via referral to a qualified attorney.

 When you call Sterling Law at 231-486-0559 with a Social Security Disability issue, you can expect a short phone intake process.
-Your information will then be forwarded to a disability attorney for review and follow up with you.
+Your information will then be referred to a social security disability attorney for review and follow up with you.